CDTDigital/CDT-ADPQ-0117/README.md

 User stories, or cards, were committed to the sprint backlog list once developers confirmed they understood the development and had the capacity to meet their commitment within the sprint timebox.
 Once the sprint backlog reached capacity, the cards were updated with activity owners and the daily standup meetings were scheduled.

 ### Daily Scrum
-Daily standup meetings were facilitated through WebEx, where each developer informed the team of their current work, expectations of work to be completed the following day, and any challenges.
+Daily standup meetings were facilitated through WebEx, where each developer informed the team of work completed the previous day, what they will work on today, and any challenges.
 As developers began working on an assigned item in the Sprint Backlog, the card was moved to the “In Progress” list, and then moved to the “Done Sprint 1” list in Trello once done.

-A potential issue was identified and documented to track integration efforts, which presented a technology challenge.
+An issue was identified and documented to track integration efforts, which presented a technology challenge.
 To mitigate the risk of losing momentum due to the aggressive timeline, or the allocation of resources, additional backlog items not dependent on the technology were added to the sprint and worked on by other developers during the sprint.
 This allowed the integration owner to focus on resolving the issue (See [Sprint 1 Trello image](https://github.com/StanfieldSystems/CDT-ADPQ-0117/tree/master/documents/Sprint1 in progress.PNG)).

 ### Sprint Review
 At the end of the sprint, the development team demonstrated completed user stories verifying a potentially shippable product increment.